solderspot/WallieBot/WallBot_v1/README.md

 The **pulseIn()** function returns the time (in microseconds) that the echoPin stays high.
 It will time-out after 6000 us and return 0 as the result.

-One thing to note is that **readDistance()** cannot be called too rapidly so make sure to ensure at least a 100 ms delay between calls.
+One thing to note is that **readDistance()** cannot be called too rapidly so ensure at least a 100 ms delay between calls.

 Here is a short clip of the bot trying to avoiding walls: [http://www.youtube.com/watch?v=LyVRZNFcckg](http://www.youtube.com/watch?v=LyVRZNFcckg)